raghulstar/ImageProcessing---PIL/README.md

-🖼️ Image Processing in Google Colab
+# 🖼️ Image Processing in Google Colab

 This project showcases basic image processing techniques using Python's PIL (Pillow) library and Matplotlib within a Google Colab environment.
 The images are loaded directly from Google Drive, where various operations such as image multiplication, addition, inversion, rotation, and edge detection are performed.

-🚀 Features
+## 🚀 Features

-🔗 Mount Google Drive: Seamlessly access and manipulate images stored in Google Drive.
+- **🔗 Mount Google Drive**: Seamlessly access and manipulate images stored in Google Drive.
-📂 Load Images: Easily load images into the Colab environment for processing.
+- **📂 Load Images**: Easily load images into the Colab environment for processing.
-🖼️ Display Images: Visualize images side by side using Matplotlib.
+- **🖼️ Display Images**: Visualize images side by side using Matplotlib.
-⚙️ Image Operations:
+- **⚙️ Image Operations**:
   - Multiply and add images
   - Convert images to greyscale
   - Invert images and perform image subtraction